-I’ve made plenty of large savoury gluten free pies and quiches but thought it would be nice change to have a go at making some cute little ones.
-The perfect thing to grab from a buffet table or to savour with a nice ice-cold glass of fizz!
+Whilst I’ve made lots of large savoury gluten free pies and quiches, I thought it would make a nice change to have a go at making some small individual ones.
+The perfect snack to grab from a buffet table or to savour with a nice ice-cold glass of fizz!

-After telling my friend about the plan to get a recipe for mini pies on my blog, we had an enthusiastic and lengthy natter about pies and what they could be filled with.
-And, basically anything was our delightful conclusion.
-I’ve jotted some of the ideas that we came up with below.
+After telling my friend about my plans to get a recipe for mini pies on the blog, we had an enthusiastic and rather lengthy natter about pies and yummy things they could be filled with.
+I’ve jotted a few of our ideas below.

 Ingredients (makes 9)